martong/rcu_ptr/README.md

 `rcu_ptr` implements the read-copy-update mechanism by wrapping a `std::shared_ptr` (in a way, it has some similarity to `std::weak_ptr`).

-## atomic_shared_ptr
+### atomic_shared_ptr
 `rcu_ptr` relies on the free [atomic_...](http://en.cppreference.com/w/cpp/memory/shared_ptr/atomic) function overloads for `std::shared_ptr`.
 Would be nice to use an [atomic_shared_ptr](http://en.cppreference.com/w/cpp/experimental/atomic_shared_ptr), but currently that is still in experimental phase.
 We use atomic shared_ptr operations which are implemented in terms of a spin-lock (most probably that's how it is implemented in the currently available standard libraries).
 Having a lock-free atomic_shared_ptr would be really benefitial.
 However, implementing a lock-free atomic_shared_ptr in a portable way can have extreme difficulties \[[3][3]\].
 Thought it might be easier on architectures, where we have double word CAS operations.

-## Why do we need `rcu_ptr`?
+## Why do we need RCU and `rcu_ptr`?
-Imagine we have a collection and several reader and some writer threads on it.
+Imagine we have a collection and several readers and some writer threads on it.
-It is a common mistake by some programmers to hold a lock until the collection is iterated on the reader thread.
+It is a common way to make the colection thread safe by holding a lock until the iteration is finished (on the reader thread).
-Example
+Example:
 ```c++
 class X {
     std::vector<int> v;